AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-occupation-intro.1.md

-## What is the occupation of your employee on the Consolidated Sponsored Occupations List (CSOL)?
+## What is the role you are hiring for?

-You must nominate an occupation that is on the CSOL, if you don't know what occpation to nominate you can do a [search](http://www.border.gov.au/Trav/Work/Work/Skills-assessment-and-assessing-authorities/skilled-occupations-lists/CSOL) for it.
+[Description text to go here].